-- Vehicles may only park in parking spaces in areas designated by signage and white painted lines that are not restricted spaces (i.e., fire lanes, disabled person spaces, painted diagonal lines, and specially signed spaces.)
+- Parking spaces: Vehicles may only park in spaces designated by signage and indicated by white painted lines.
+Parking is prohibited in fire lanes, disabled person spaces (without disabled permit), white or yellow painted diagonal lines, and other specially signed spaces.

-- Revocation of Privileges: The accrual of six or more parking violations during an academic year may result in loss of campus parking privileges.
+- Revocation of Privileges: The accrual of six or more parking violations during an academic year may result in a report to the dean of students and loss of campus parking privileges.

-- Snow Parking Bans: The Executive Director of Safety and Security will notify all students and employees by email of campus and town parking bans.
-A vehicle parked in violation of a ban may be ticketed and towed at the owner's expense.
+- Snow Parking Bans: The executive director of safety and security will notify all students and employees by email of campus and town parking bans.
+Any vehicle parked in violation of a ban may be ticketed and towed at the owner's expense.